akoenig/laessig/README.md

 ### Observe

-Observes a defined directory.
-If a less file changed, _laessig_ will compile it into the respective css file.
+Observes a defined LESS file.
+If there are local changes, _laessig_ will compile it into the respective css file.
+Note that the tool observes the whole directory.
+So if you have some other LESS files which will be imported in the observed one, _laessig_ will also trigger the compile mechanism.

 **Usage:**

-    $ laessig observe /the/path/to/your/less/files
+    $ laessig observe /the/path/to/your/file.less

 You can also add a minify flag.
 If set _laessig_ will compress your css output:

-    $ laessig observe /the/path/to/your/less/files -m
+    $ laessig observe /the/path/to/your/file.less -m

 ## Important!
 Enjoy! :)